mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 6 You work helping with a refit of your ship.
 Gain one level in Engineer, Mechanic or Science.
 7 Life Event.
 Roll on the Zhodani Life Events table (page 274).
 8 You perform a tour of border worlds.
 Roll SOC 8+ to gain one level in Animals, Recon or Survival, or a Contact.
-9 You spend this term in the asteroid belts of a system, showing the navy’s presence and deterring pirates and claim jumpers.
+9 You spend this term in the asteroid belts of a system, showing the navy's presence and deterring pirates and claim jumpers.
 Gain one level in Athletics (dexterity), Electronics (sensors) or Vacc Suit.
 10 An explosion occurs in your section.
 Roll Mechanic or Engineer 8+ to help the damage control party to bring the situation under control.
 If failed, roll on the Injury table.
 If successful, gain DM+2 to your next